oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

 }
 ```

 Save the file.
-You should see the output below once the action was created.
+You should see the output below once the action is created.

 ```text
 Name: Add Roles